 The Burrowing Owl is the only owl in North and Central America that lives in a hole in the ground.
 It can often be found sitting at the entrance of its burrow in the daytime although it is mainly crepuscular or nocturnal.
 Here you will find photos, recordings, video and a brief field notes discussion to help identify and enjoy this beautiful owl.
-A more in depth write up and range map can be found in its natural history page.

 There are two accepted races of Burrowing Owl in North and Central America.
 This owl is mainly diurnal although it may forage at all times of the day and night depending on prey availability.
 It can often be seen in the mid-day as it sits at or near the entrance to its burrow.
 It usually forages for insects in the day and small mammals in the evening so it may become largely nocturnal in the winter months when the insects are low.